 Digital transformation refers to the set of technological changes that is affecting all areas of human society.

 With this process, consisting into the translation from analogue to digital language, reality becomes measurable, interconnected and based on the circulation of information.
-The digitization process is an important “megatrend”, destined to change all aspects of society as we know it.
+The digitisation process is an important “megatrend”, destined to change all aspects of society as we know it.

 What can technology do to be sustainable?

 Technology is not inherently good or bad, but it can be used badly.
-This is why it’s important to minimize the negative impacts of technological innovations and focus on the positive ones.
+This is why it’s important to minimise the negative impacts of technological innovations and focus on the positive ones.
 Today it would be wrong to imagine the technological development without considering its environmental impact and the issue of sustainability.

 Nowadays, the environmental sustainability is more a necessity than a possibility.
 The resources we have at our disposal are in fact destined to run out.
 To prevent this from happening (or to let this happen as late as possible) a long-term vision is needed, because it allows to make the economic development more aware of the balances with which it has so far interfered, often with negative consequences.